chavez-lab/protocols/Setting_up_your_workstation/README.md

    ![jupyter](../docs/0-jupyter-landing.png)

 # Troubleshooting
-- [WSL2 on Windows] `CondaHTTPError: HTTP 000 CONNECTION FAILED for url <https://repo.anaconda.com/pkgs/main/linux-64/current_repodata.json>
+- [WSL2 on Windows] `CondaHTTPError: HTTP 000 CONNECTION FAILED for url <https://repo.anaconda.com/pkgs/main/linux-64/current_repodata.json>`
-tl;dr close and reopen your shell.` [source](https://stackoverflow.com/questions/67923183/miniconda-on-wsl2-ubuntu-20-04-fails-with-condahttperror-http-000-connection)
+tl;dr close and reopen your shell. [source](https://stackoverflow.com/questions/67923183/miniconda-on-wsl2-ubuntu-20-04-fails-with-condahttperror-http-000-connection)
+- [Mac OS running Apple silicon] `UnsatisfiableError`.
+This may be caused by trying to install packages compiled to run on apple silicon.
+Not all packages have apple silicon builds, so `conda` may not be able to find the dependency it needs.
+To fix, run `conda config --env --set subdir osx-64` **while the environment you are trying to create is activated**.
+This essentially tells your machine to pretend it's an older mac with an intel chip.
+Then, try installing all of your packages again.

 [^1]: [Mac OS] This is the Terminal app.
 [Windows] [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) is your best friend, but mounting drives is difficult.
 [Linux] Bash Shell.